JFoederer/robotframeworkMBT/CONTRIBUTING.md

 ### GitHub
 If you want to get involved on GitHub, you can so by submitting issues or offering code improvements.
 These guidelines will help you to find your way.
 These guidelines expect readers to have a basic knowledge about open source as well as why and how to contribute to an open source project.
 If you are new to these topics, please have a look at the generic [Open Source Guides](https://opensource.guide/) first.

-## Code of Conduct (CoC)
+## Code of Conduct
 If you want to be part of this community, then we expect you to respect our norms and values.
-These are in line with the [GitHub CoC](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct) and the [Slack CoC](https://docs.slack.dev/community-code-of-conduct/).
+These are in line with the [GitHub Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct) and the [Slack Code of Conduct](https://docs.slack.dev/community-code-of-conduct/).
 In short, we expect you to:

 - Be welcoming.
 - Be kind.